Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

 Under $E_{\text{ext}}$, diagonalizing the above Hamiltonian yields the charge distributions at different layers of the RMG-substrate heterostructure.
-The redistributed charges, however, modify the interlayer electrostatic potential differences through two distinct and competing mechanisms: one from conventional dielectric screening, and the other from the modification of $E_{\text{CBM}}$ due to Fock self energy correction.
-To capture both effects, we formulate a self-consistent screening model incorporating the Fock correction $\delta E_{\text{CBM}}$ alongside conventional dielectric screening effects.
+The redistributed charges, however, modify the interlayer electrostatic potential differences through two distinct and competing mechanisms: one from conventional dielectric screening, and the other from the modification of energy dispersion due to exchange effects, namely the Fock self energy correction.
+To capture both effects, we formulate a self-consistent screening model incorporating the Fock correction alongside conventional dielectric screening effects.
 Specifically, we first calculate the layer-resolved charge densities using the above non-interacting Hamiltonian, which serves as the source term in the Poisson equation of electrostatic potential.
-Meanwhile, the Fock correction $\delta E_{\text{CBM}}$ is added to the on-site energy of the substrate.
-The updated electrostatic potential is fed back into the Hamiltonian to further calculate layer charge density.
+Meanwhile, the Fock self-energy correction is incorporated into our screening model as well. \Blue{Since we focus on the RMG charge neutrality region, the dominant Fock correction reduces to a shift of the substrate CBM, $\delta E_{\text{CBM}}=-e^2\sqrt{\pi n_{\text{sub}}}/(4\pi\epsilon_0\epsilon^\text{sub}_\parallel)$, where $n_{\text{sub}}$ is the substrate carrier density and $\epsilon^\text{sub}_\parallel$ is the background relative dielectric constant.
+This simplified treatment is further justified, in the subsequent discussion of Chern-insulator states in RMG, by the separable-wavefunction, or ``Born-Oppenheimer-type'', approximation \cite{lu-nc23,miao-arxiv26}, whose validity is verified a posteriori by our full-band calculations that explicitly include interlayer exchange effects.} The updated electrostatic potential is then fed back into the Hamiltonian to further calculate layer charge density.
 This calculation is iterated until both the layer charge density and the electrostatic potential converge.
 More details are given in Supplemental Materials \cite{supp_info}.